mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ~~~~~

 A member of the group applies a ReInit proposal by waiting for the committer to
-send the Welcome message and by checking that the `group_id` and the parameters
+send the Welcome message that matches the ReInit, according to the criteria in
-of the new group corresponds to the ones specified in the proposal.
-The Welcome
-message MUST specify exactly one pre-shared key with `psktype = reinit`, and with
-`psk_group_id` and `psk_epoch` equal to the `group_id` and `epoch` of the
-existing group after the Commit containing the `reinit` Proposal was processed.
-The Welcome message may specify the inclusion of other pre-shared keys with a
-`psktype` different from `reinit`.
+{{reinitialization}}.

 If a ReInit proposal is included in a Commit, it MUST be the only proposal
 referenced by the Commit.
 If other non-ReInit proposals have been sent during